-Many believe the standard of Mardi Gras is set in New Orleans. however, another region of Louisiana has a different spin on the Catholic celebration.
+Many believe the standard for Mardi Gras is set in New Orleans.
+However, another region of Louisiana has a different spin on the Catholic celebration.
 At this party, krewes are not king, and the biggest celebrity you're likely to see is a chicken.

 Let's start from the beginning.
-What we're talking about is Courir de Mardi Gras, or as it is better known, Cajun Mardi Gras.
-It's a celebration honored in the prairie-region of Louisiana in such cities as Church Point, Eunice, Mamou, Iota, etc. This part of the state is better known as Cajun country.
+What we're talking about here is Courir de Mardi Gras, or as it is better known, Cajun Mardi Gras.
+It's a celebration honored in the prairie-region of Louisiana in cities such as Church Point, Eunice, Mamou, Iota, Lafayette, etc. This part of the state is better known as Cajun country.

 Although many of the Acadians went back to France, a group landed here in the boot, which was occupied by the Spanish.

-The colonial settlers of Louisiana became to be known as Creole.
-Mix one part Acadian with one part Creole and you've got a Cajun.
+The colonial settlers of southeastern Louisiana became to be known as Creole.
+Mix one part Acadian with one part Creole, and you've got a Cajun.

 Like most of the early settlers in America, Cajuns are a group with strong ties to the lower class of French society.
-With few possessions, they held tight to tradition, including their ability to poke fun at those in control.
+With few possessions, they held tight to tradition, which included their ability to poke fun at those in control.

 A strong sense of culture and preservation has remained in the area to this day, hence the continuation of the traditional costume.

-The costume is worn for the big celebration known as the fete de la quemande, or the “feast of begging”.
+The costume is worn for the big tuesday celebration known as the 'fete de la quemande,' or the 'feast of begging.'
 It's held on the day before Ash Wednesday as a way of preparing for Lent.

 Ah ha!
 This is where we get the chicken! yes, now you're getting it!